openvinotoolkit/open_model_zoo/models/intel/text-recognition-0016/README.md

 ### Outputs

 1. Name: `decoder_hidden`, shape: `1, 1, 1024`.
-Current context state of the LSTM cell.
+Current context state of the GRU cell.
 2. Name: `decoder_output`, shape: `1, 40`.
 Classification confidence scores in the [0, 1] range
     for every letter.
 ## Use text-detection demo